A Probabilistic Formulation of Offset Noise in Diffusion Models: Experiments

-The image with the lowest average brightness is one where all elements are~$-k$ (a completely black image), while the image with the highest average brightness is one where all elements are~$k$ (a completely white image).

-If the data points~$\bm{x}_0$ in the Cylinder dataset are regarded as pseudo grayscale images,\footnote{Strictly speaking,~$\bm{x}_0$ cannot be considered a true grayscale image because it does not strictly lie within~$[-k, k]^n$.} then, by definition,~$\bm{x}_\text{bottom}$ and~$\bm{x}_\text{top}$ correspond to a completely black image and a completely white image, respectively.
-From the definition in~\cref{eq:cylinder_x0},~$\bm{x}_0$ can be interpreted as the sum of two images,~$u_h \bm{x}_\text{top}$ and~$u_r \bm{x}_\text{ortho}$, whose average brightness can be computed as follows:
+If the data points~$\bm{x}_0$ in the Cylinder dataset are interpreted as pseudo-grayscale images,\footnote{Strictly speaking,~$\bm{x}_0$ is not a true grayscale image because it does not necessarily lie in~$[-k, k]^n$.} then~$\bm{x}_\text{bottom}$ and~$\bm{x}_\text{top}$ correspond to a completely black image and a completely white image, respectively.
+From \eqref{eq:cylinder_x0},~$\bm{x}_0$ can be viewed as the sum of two images,~$u_h \bm{x}_\text{top}$ and~$u_r \bm{x}_\text{ortho}$, whose average brightness values are